First Anglo-Burmese War: Battle of Yangon (May–December 1824)

 Instead of fighting in hard terrain, the British took the fight to the Burmese mainland.
-On 11 May 1824, a British naval force of over 10,000 men (5,000 British soldiers and over 5,000 Indian sepoys) entered the harbour of Yangon (Rangoon), taking the Burmese by surprise.
+On 11 May 1824, a British naval force of over 10,000 men (5,000 British soldiers and over 5,000 Indian sepoys) in 62 ships entered the harbour of Yangon (Rangoon), taking the Burmese by surprise.
 The Burmese, pursuing a scorched earth policy, left an empty city behind and chose to fortify positions along an east–west 10 mi arc outside the city.
-The British forces led by General Archibald Campbell took positions inside the Shwedagon Pagoda compound, which was fortified.
+This boxed the British from gathering supplies and foraging.
+The trapped expedition led by General Archibald Campbell took positions inside the Shwedagon Pagoda compound, which was fortified.
 The British launched attacks on Burmese lines and, by July 1824, had successfully pushed the Burmese towards Kamayut, 5 mi from Shwedagon.
-Burmese efforts to retake Shwedagon in September failed.
+Local Burmese efforts to retake Shwedagon in September failed.

 King Bagyidaw ordered a near-complete withdrawal from the western front—Bandula from Arakan and Bengal, and Uzana from Assam, Cachar, and Jaintia to meet the British in Yangon.
 In August, in the midst of monsoon season, Bandula and his army crossed the Arakan Yoma.
 Moving tens of thousands of men over the 3,000-foot-high Arakan hills, or 10,000-foot-high Assamese ranges, heavily forested with only narrow footpaths and open to attack by tigers and leopards, would have been difficult even in mild weather conditions.
 The King later granted both Bandula and Uzana the title Agga Maha Thenapati (Aggramahāsenāpati) equivalent to Field Marshal, the highest possible military rank.
 Bandula was also made the governor of Sittaung.

 By November, Bandula commanded a large army outside Yangon.
-There is great disparancy of the numbers ranging from 30,000 to 60,000 (mostly from British sources).
+There is great discrepancy of the numbers ranging from 30,000 to 60,000 (mostly from British sources).
 Terrance Blackburn discuss the numbers and felt that Campbell had exaggerated the Burmese numbers in his reports to imply that the British only needed a few to vanquish a vast horde sent against them.
 According to the Burmese royal chronicles, the number was around 16,000.
+Regardless, the size of the Burmese host and the quickness in which Bandula had arrived impressed the British, whose rank and file called him "Sable Bonaparte".